-Outside of central Japan one doesn't expect the height of luxury, but the Hakkoda Hotel offers a charm and homeliness not unlike the look of American national park lodges which it's drawn from.
-It's the largest western-style wooden building in Japan, with vaulted ceiling and open wood beams giving the western-style areas character, but one get the best of both worlds as there are also traditional Japanese-style rooms as well as hot spring baths.
-It is located an hour outside of the city, up Hakkoda mountain near the base of the ropeway that leads up to mysterious and primordial Tashirotai marshlands.
-Traditional meals are served in the rather grand dining room, making it a warm and welcoming place to come back to after a day exploring the impressive natural scenery on the mountain.
+Outside of central Japan one doesn't expect the height of luxury, but the Hakkoda Hotel offers a charm and homeliness akin to the look of American national park lodges from which it draws inspiration from.
+It's the largest Western-style wooden building in Japan, with vaulted ceiling and open wood beams giving the Western-style areas character.
+You will get the best of both worlds here as there are also traditional Japanese-style rooms and you will be treated to ‘omotenashi’, the typically attentive and friendly customer care that Japan is renowned for.

 Features in the following itineraries

 - Mr David Wallace, North India